luisbirchenz/spring_store/README.md

 # My Store demo
+This is a Monolithic application which was created in order to understand the business involved much better and at the same time I will try to follow the best practices recommended for it

+This project is going to use:
+* Spring boot
+* Spring Rest Controllers
+* Spring data Jpa
+* Spring actuator
+* Lombok
+* JUnit 5
+* Mockito
+* DBUnit
+* Mysql
+* H2 - For testing
+* Swagger
+* Flyway

-This is a Monolithic application to test Flyway database migrations, in order to demo JUnit test and integration test techniques with Spring boot and to show some features of Spring Actuator.
-The data shown here was found and download from this link (where the database example is available for everyone) [here](https://www.mysqltutorial.org/mysql-sample-database.aspx)
+I've been working on this project by analyzing the model on which it is based.
+Consider that the data shown here was found and download from this link (where the database example is available for everyone) [here](https://www.mysqltutorial.org/mysql-sample-database.aspx)

 The MySQL sample database schema consists of the following tables: